Cytnx-dev/Cytnx/docs/source/guide/contraction/network.rst

     :linenos:

     N = cytnx.Network()
-    N.FromString(["A0: v0in, phy0, v0out",\
+    N.FromString(["T0: v0in, phy, v0out",\
-                "A1: v1in, phy1, v1out",\
+                "T1: v1in, phy, v1out",\
-                "TOUT: v0in, v1in, v0out, v1out"])
+                "TOUT: v0in, v1in; v0out, v1out"])

 Note that this Network uses the convention that the second legs of the tensors are contracted.
-This is not consistent with the index ordering of **T0** and **T1**, which have the physical leg in the first position.
+This is not consistent with the index ordering of **A** and **B**, which have the physical leg in the first position.
 However, if we specify the labels when we put the tensors, we do not have to worry about the index order:

 * In Python: